uwspstar/DataStructures-Algorithms/README.md

 - Display − Displays the complete list.
 - Search − Searches an element using the given key.
 - Delete − Deletes an element using the given key.
+- Insert Last − Adds an element at the end of the list.
+- Delete Last − Deletes an element from the end of the list.
+- Insert After − Adds an element after an item of the list.

 ### sort
 - merge sort